top of page

 On August 26, 1995, Peter Fenton was born in a New York City suburb to Jim and Beth Fenton...

-I think it can be easy to forget that any given writer or director is a real human being if you only engage with their finished art and read the sterile third-person bio, which—don’t worry, you can definitely read a sterile third-person bio on my homepage and my work is pretty easy to find!
+I think it can be easy to forget that any given writer or director is a real human being if you only engage with their finished art and read the sterile third-person bio, which—don’t worry, you can definitely read a sterile third-person bio on this website and my work is pretty easy to find!
 But that’s not really what I want to do with this section here.
 It’s an artist’s statement, sure.
 But it’s also my story.

 So allow me to introduce myself.